New England Journal of Medicine October 01, 2020

 Endpoint

-Key result: Rhythm-control therapy showed no survival advantage over rate-control therapy and was associated with more adverse drug effects.
+Key result: There was no survival advantage with the rhythm-control strategy compared to the rate-control strategy, and rhythm control had more adverse drug effects.

 2002